RV Living with Dogs – 27 Helpful Tips & Tricks

 Vet Visits and Records

-Vet Visits Need to be Planned in Advance when Living in an RV
+Vet Visits Require Advance Planned when Living in an RV

 When we first moved into our RV, we tried to keep all vet and vaccination appointments in one town.
 However, we soon realized, that different vaccinations are needed at different times and it is not realistic to use a single provider.

-Now, we have a home vet in North Carolina, but we take Ted to the nearest local vet for vaccinations.
-I highly recommend you find a primary vet in a town you plan to visit every year.
+We currently have a home vet in Florida but take Ted to the other veterinarians for needed vaccinations and sick visits.
+I highly recommend finding a primary vet in a town you plan to visit annually.

 It is also a good idea to save a digital copy in case the hard copies are lost.
-When you visit your primary vet, bring a copy of any new records so they also have an updated file.
+When you visit your primary vet give them a copy of any new records so they also have an updated file.

 Travel Days

 Travel days are a big part of RV living with dogs.
-Long road trips with dogs can be easy as pie or very trying depending on the temperament of your dog.
+Long road trips with dogs can be easy as pie or very trying depending on your dog’s temperament.
 Fortunately, Ted is a good sleeper so he snoozes away while we are driving.

-To keep any dog comfy, always keep a bowl of food in the backseat and stop every two hours for a potty break.
-These collapsible water bowls are great for travel days and hikes.
+To keep your dog comfortable stop every two hours for a potty break.
+During the stop, offer your dog water.
+These collapsible water bowls are great for travel days.

-Vets and safety experts will recommend that you buckle your dog into a special seat that snaps into the seat belt.
+Vets and safety experts recommend buckling your dog into a special seat that snaps into the seat belt.
 You can purchase a booster seat with a safety clip to buckle into the backseat of your truck or the couch of your motorhome.

 If your dog gets motion sickness in your car, you can give them Dramamine thirty minutes before traveling.
 Ask a vet for approval and the proper dosage for your dog.